 It is, however, a mistake for “slacktivists” to view their clicks, shares, and tweets as comprehensive, meaningful, intentional engagement of an issue.
 Engagement is costly in terms of time and often money.
 Laura Seay, in her 2014 Washington Post article, discusses the link between slacktivism, effort, and what organizations might be hoping for when it comes to social media campaigns:

 Slacktivists don’t have to spend a Saturday doing hard labor to build a home or sacrifice a portion of their monthly entertainment budget to a cause.
-They don’t have even have to move from behind the screens of their electronic devices… [even so]… advocacy organizations are convinced that asking new participants for token forms of support is a strong path to deeper engagement for activists.2
+They don’t have even have to move from behind the screens of their electronic devices… … advocacy organizations are convinced that asking new participants for token forms of support is a strong path to deeper engagement for activists.2

 As a former organizer around issues of hunger and poverty, I know full well that the goal of a cause-related advocacy organization is to pull these types of activists into deeper engagement.
 Deeper engagement can mean giving money or direct volunteer time, but it can also be about developing effective voices to advocate for a specific cause.
 For those of us dismayed by this increasingly divided partisan culture, it may be a relief to know that there is a difference between partisan activism and political activism.
 Cause activism is not equated with partisan activism.
 A few causes are seemingly “owned” by certain parties, but most causes do not align solely with one party.